essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/highlight-box.md

       </p>
     </div>

-## Using the highlight box
+## When to use the highlight box

-The highlight box should display important information to a user after completing a transaction.
-It will usually be on the final page of a <a href="/docs/core/elements/form">form</a>.
+Use the highlight box to display confirmation and important information to the user when a transaction has been completed succesfully.

+## When not to use the highlight box

+Do not use the highlight box on pages that are not transactional.

+## Accessibility

-A <code>h1</code> tag is included within Hilight-box, and so should be the page heading where this is used, or if this is not the case to be swapped out for the class <code>.page-heading</code>
+A <code>h1</code> tag is included within highlight box.
+This heading should replace the main <code><h1></code> tag on the page.